hjkaria/how-to-cs/README.md

 If there's one thing people should know about Computer Science, it is its inherent *freedom*.
 There are so many things you can do with it, which translates to so many `opportunities`.
 Here's a list of things that I've found to be useful, in my time as an undergrad studying computer science at the University at Buffalo.
 While it's by no means a complete list, it can be a good starting point.

 A/N: all the dates listed reflect dates listed in Fall 2018.

+Follow up note: many opportunities tend to have rolling admission, and priority is given to applications submitted earlier vs. later!
+Usually a good rule of thumb to apply as soon as you can, instead of delaying.

 ---
 ### Internships